AnggaR96s/Reforestation/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.